 The Company shall duly apply client identification procedures and client due diligence measures in the following cases:

-Further, the AMLCO shall be responsible to maintain at all times and use during the application of Client Due Diligence and Identification Procedures template-checklists (Appendix 1 of the Manual) with respect to required documents and data from potential clients, as per the requirements of the Act.
+Further, the AMLCO shall be responsible to maintain at all times and use during the application of Client Due Diligence and Identification Procedures template-checklists (Appendix 1 of the Policy) with respect to required documents and data from potential clients, as per the requirements of the Act.

 8.2 Transactions that Favour Anonymity